10 Pieces of Knowledge Only the Top 0.01% of Buyers Use

 For Sellers

-Precision Pricing and Privacy
+Pricing Right and Protecting Privacy

-6Exit Math.
-Plan documentary stamps, any entity considerations, and post-closing obligations before the offer is signed.
-These affect net proceeds materially and cannot be addressed after the fact.
+6Know Your Exit Costs.
+Plan for transfer taxes, any entity-related considerations, and post-closing obligations before signing.
+These affect your net proceeds and cannot be fixed after the fact.

 V. Risk and Insurance Realities